 Diversity, Equity + Inclusion (DEI) has become a leading business priority in HR and business circles over the last year—and rightfully so.
-I am energized by the light that has been shined on these overdue conversations.
-Now we need to collectively ensure that the work continues to have a lasting impact on racial justice, LGBTQ+ inclusion, appreciation for intersectionality, gender equality, and championing truly safe cultures that embrace each person for who they are.
+I am energized by the overdue attention on such an important issue.
+Now it’s up to all of us to ensure that the work continues to have a lasting impact on racial justice, LGBTQ+ inclusion, appreciation for intersectionality, gender equality, and championing truly safe cultures that embrace each person for who they are.

-The importance of a holistic approach is the first conversation we have with clients who have identified the need to strengthen their DEI.
-We make it clear that DEI is not about checking a box for completion of an annual training.
+The first conversation we have with clients who want to strengthen their DEI is about the importance of a holistic approach.
+We make it clear that DEI is not about checking a box that you’ve completed annual training.
 It’s about infusing DEI throughout the entire employee experience, and weaving it into the DNA of the organization.
-Training is a step, but it’s just that—a step.
+Training is a step, but it’s just that, a step.

 The big question looming over HR and business leaders now is: “We did the DEI Training.
 Now What?”

 First, let’s take a step back to see what we really mean by DEI.